-• 4.1: Initiate a process through which the college determines a stated goal for international student enrollment.
-A target of 18-20% international student enrollment, for example, would reflect admission practices for the past two years, allow for approximately 3-4 international students per Tutorial, and allow the college to preserve a leadership position within our Peer 16.

-- 4.2: Analyze strategies through which Grinnell might balance its revenue targets with a reduction in the percentage of students enrolled from a single country.
+- 4.1: Review and confirm institutional goals for international student enrollment.
+A target of 18-20% international student enrollment, for example, would reflect admission practices for the past two years, allow for approximately 3-4 international students per Tutorial, and allow the college to preserve a leadership position within our Peer 16. - 4.2: Analyze strategies through which Grinnell might balance its revenue targets with a reduction in the percentage of students enrolled from a single country.
 Determine which approaches could facilitate that, including dedicated recruiting from other countries or fundraising for international student aid. - 4.3: Assess the impact of the international student body on the curriculum, noting patterns of enrollment and demand for particular courses of study, especially in the sciences and economics.
 Analyze the extent to which international students pursue a balanced course selection across the liberal arts.
-Assess the impact of the international student body on academic support centers (the Writing Center, the Science Learning Center, and others), and non-academic resources (Student Health and Counseling Services, Residential Life). - 4.4: Pursue additional research into the diverse experiences of international students from different countries, regions, and socioeconomic classes.
+Assess the impact of the international student body on academic support centers (the Writing Center, the Science Learning Center, and others), and non-academic resources (Student Health and Counseling Services, Residential Life).
+Review potential needs for English and a Second Language training and support. - 4.4: Pursue additional research into the diverse experiences of international students from different countries, regions, and socioeconomic classes.
 Review financial challenges faced by highest need international students to determine how best to support the full costs of attendance. - 4.5: Increase training opportunities for faculty, staff, and community members seeking to promote the teaching, learning, and overall success of international students.